-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Australia

-With around ten percent of the continent's kindred being Baali, Australia
+With around ten percent of the continent's kindred being Baali,

 is infiltrated to the same degree as North America.
-The clan has met some
+The clan has

-resent problems with spirits, and has lost most of its influence with the
+resent problems with spirits, and has lost most of its influence

 Black Spiral Dancers however, and is currently trying to regroup.